DanielMcgeough/atlas-AirBnB_clone_v4/README.md

 Danny McGeough is set to graduate from the Atlas Schools Machine Learning program in September of 2025.
 He is interested in becoming fully immersed in the machine learning job market and is excited to see what will come next in this growing and fascinating field.
-He is passionate about AI and in this project showcased his collaborative nature and willingness to work with a collaborator on a deadlined project.
+He is passionate about AI and in this project showcased his ability to be part of a team and willingness to work with a collaborator on a deadlined project.
 ## License
 Public Domain.
 No copy write protection.